PYBrulin/axone/README.md

 [![Build](https://github.com/PYBrulin/axone/actions/workflows/pywheels.yaml/badge.svg)](https://github.com/PYBrulin/axone/actions/workflows/pywheels.yaml)

 Axone is a ROS-like framework for distributed computing on a local system implemented in pure-Python.
-It is designed to be used in a multi-process environment by using a shared memory for communication between nodes.
-No outside communication is supported at this time.
+It is designed to be used in a multi-process environment by using a **UDP multicast sockets** or **shared memories** for communication between nodes.
+Outside communication is supported using UDP sockets.
+The package is designed to be lightweight and easy to use, making it suitable for various applications, including robotics, data processing, and distributed systems.

-The package provide basic functionalities similar to ROS, such as:
+The package provides basic functionalities similar to ROS, such as:

-- Publisher/Subscriber: A node can publish data to a topic, and other nodes can subscribe to this topic to receive the data.
+- **Publisher/Subscriber**: A node can publish data to a topic, and other nodes can subscribe to this topic to receive the data.
-- Service/Client: A node can provide a service, and other nodes can call this service.
+- **Service/Client**: A node can provide a service, and other nodes can call this service.
-- (WIP) Parameter server: A node can store parameters on the parameter server, and other nodes can retrieve them.
+- **Parameter Server (WIP)**: A node can store parameters on the parameter server, and other nodes can retrieve them.

 > axon, portion of a nerve cell (neuron) that carries nerve impulses away from the cell body.
 A neuron typically has one axon that connects it with other neurons or with muscle or gland cells.
 >